Neighborhood Organization In the heart of Sunnyvale, California

 MEMBERSHIP AND MEETINGS

 Section 1.
 Eligibility.
-In order to be Eligible for Membership, a person must be at least 18 years of age, must subscribe to the goals and aims of the Association, and must either reside within, or own property within, the S.N.A.I.L. territory.
+In order to be eligible for membership, a person must be at least 18 years of age, must subscribe to the goals and aims of the Association, and must either reside within, or own residential property within, the S.N.A.I.L. territory.

 Section 2.
 Membership.
-Membership and voting privileges shall be conferred upon any Eligible person who has already attended at least two meetings within the last four months, or has served as a Block Representative for at least two months.
+Membership and voting privileges shall be conferred upon any Eligible Person who has already attended at least two meetings within the last six months, or has served as an active volunteer within the last twelve months.

 Section 3.
 Voting.
-Each Member, up to a maximum of two per household, shall have the right to cast one vote.
+Each Member shall have the right to cast one vote, up to a maximum of three per household.

 Section 5.
 Special Meetings.
-If extreme circumstances require action before the next regular meeting, Special Meetings may be called by the Chairman, or by the Vice Chairman and one other Officer.
+If extreme circumstances require action before the next Regular Meeting, Special Meetings may be called by the Chairperson, or by the Vice Chairperson and one other Officer.

 Section 7.
 Quorum.
-No vote of the Membership shall be valid unless at least nine Members are present.
+No vote shall be valid unless at least nine Members are present.

 Section 1.
 Elected Officers.
-The positions of Chairman, Vice Chairman, Secretary, and Treasurer shall be filled by election at the November meeting.
+The positions of Chairperson, Vice Chairperson, Secretary, and Treasurer shall be filled by election at the November meeting.
 Only S.N.A.I.L.
 Members may be candidates for election.

 Section 2.
 Term of Office.
-The term of office shall be for one year, beginning in January.
+The term of office shall be for one year, beginning on January 1st.